Frequently Asked Questions

 What are Agents?

-- Each Agent has nodes (Skills assigned a role in the workflow) and routes (edges between nodes with conditions like always, on_success, or on_failure).
+- Each Agent has nodes (capabilities assigned a role in the workflow) and routes (edges between nodes with conditions like always, on_success, or on_failure).

 - One node is marked as the entry point — where execution begins.